 Open tunnel Displayed if the VPN tunnel is closed.
 Opens the selected (Child SA or TLS) tunnel.
 Close tunnel Displayed if the VPN tunnel is open.
 Closes the selected (Child SA or TLS) tunnel.

-Export 8 Exports the selected Child SA/TLS.

-Сору Copies the selected Child SA/TLS.

-Rename 9 Renames the selected Child SA/TLS.
+Export Exports the selected Child SA/TLS. Сору Copies the selected Child SA/TLS.
+Rename Renames the selected Child SA/TLS.
+Delete Deletes the selected Child SA/TLS after confirmation by the user.

-6 This menu is disabled as long as one of the tunnels of the relevant IKE Auth is open.
+&lt;sup>6 This menu is disabled as long as one of the tunnels of the relevant IKE Auth is open.